 RCB Bank Ltd joins forces with the European Investment Bank (EIB) and the government of Cyprus to achieve viable growth for the Cyprus economy by supporting small and medium-sized enterprises in Cyprus.
-The EIB’s new scheme enables the provision of a total of 20 mln euro characterized by a longer repayment period, a lower funding cost and favorable terms to SMEs.
+The EIB’s new scheme enables the provision of lending solutions characterized by a longer repayment period, a lower funding cost and favorable terms to SMEs.

 For additional information about EIB funding, please call RCB Telephone Banking.

 Beneficiaries are small and medium-sized enterprises (SMEs), with less than 250 employees and medium-capitalisation companies (MidCaps), with minimum 250 and less than 3.000 employees, which are located in the Republic of Cyprus.

 The amount of the EIB allocation may reach up to 100% of the loan provided by the Bank to the Final Beneficiary but may not exceed 12.5 mln euro in each case.